 Each phrase above is great for meditation, repeating it to our self and to others.
 In troubling times, we need reminding and re-reminding of the truest truths, more than new ideas.
 And the Scriptures need to be internalized and written on our souls to do us good and keep us from grieving God.
 Psalm 119:11 asserts: “I have hidden your word in my heart that I might not sin against you.”

 Dr. Ed Clowney told of Rabbi Perida who had his pupils rehearse a Scripture four hundred times to learn it.
 One day the rabbi was called away for an emergency, but before he left he assigned the class a lesson to be recited the usual four hundred times.
 One pupil failed to learn it and excused himself saying, “My mind was preoccupied with your absence.”
 Rabbi Perida said, “Well, let’s begin again.”
 And the student repeated the lesson a second four hundred times.2

-Jesus warns against meaningless, mechanical, empty, or useless repetition, so I’m not suggesting that.3 Our Heavenly Father is not impressed with word count or mantras.
-He desires His truth to be formed in our innermost being.4 But heart-felt, prayerful repetition (out of love for the Lord) works well because it helps our brain to solidify connections that are used to recall truths and put them into practice.
+Jesus warns against meaningless, mechanical, empty, or useless repetition, so I’m not suggesting that.3 God is not impressed with word count or mantras.
+He desires His truth to be formed in our innermost being.4 But heart-felt, prayerful repetition (out of love for the Lord) helps our brain to solidify connections that are used to recall truths and put them into practice.